-The park is a great way for families to spend quality time together enjoying the outdoors and learning about nature.
-The park is maintained by various civic organizations, local Boy and Girl Scout troops, environmental agencies and the City of West Plains.
+The park is a great place for families to spend quality time together, enjoying the outdoors and learning about nature.
+The park is host to the annual event, ‘Haunting in the Hollows,’ the third Saturday in October.